Commuter Student Permits

-Evening (after 4 p.m.) commuter permits are available for $45 for two semesters or $25 for one semester.
+Evening permits are available for $65 for two semesters or $35 for one semester.

-Motorcycles/mopeds must be parked only in designated areas, not in regular car stalls.
+Motorcycle/moped permits cost $20 per year or $10 per semester.
+Motorcycles and mopeds must be parked only in designated areas, not in regular car stalls.
 These designated spaces are located conveniently on campus in Lots 6a, 7, 11, 13, 18, 23, 25, the South Gruenhagen area and the High Avenue parking ramp.
-These spaces are not available between Nov.
-15 and April 15.
-These permits cost $15 per year or $8 per semester.
+These spaces are available April 15 through Nov.
+15.

-Mopeds may be parked in approved bicycle racks for security purposes, but they still must properly display valid University motorcycle parking permits.
-Mopeds may not be driven on sidewalks; walk mopeds to a bicycle rack.
+Mopeds may be parked in approved bicycle racks, but they still must properly display valid University motorcycle parking permits.
+Do not operate mopeds on sidewalks.
 Driving on a sidewalk is in violation of Wisconsin State Statute 346.94, and such a violation would result in a fine and points against your driver's license.

-Summer parking permits are available for $30 for the eight-week session or $15 for the four-week session.
+Summer parking permits are available for $50 for the eight-week session, $25 for the four-week session or $55 for the full summer.
 Full-year commuter permits include the summer session at no additional cost.

-Interim parking permits for students are available for $25.
+Interim parking permits are available for $30.
 Full-year permits include the interim sessions at no additional cost.

-When parked on campus, carpool permits must be hung in the driver’s window so they are clearly visible to enforcement staff.
+A carpool permit, when the vehicle is parked on campus, must be hung in the driver’s window (see picture below) so it is clearly visible to enforcement staff.
+Failure to display the permit will result in a ticket for a “permit not displayed” violation and a $15 fine.
 The replacement cost for a lost permit is $40, plus an additional fee if a new carpool hook is requested.

-Window decals (non-carpool permits) should be placed on the outside of the rear driver’s side window.
-Affixing a decal by taping or clipping is not considered permanently or properly displayed.
+Window decals (non-carpool permits) should be placed on the outside of the driver’s side window (see picture below).
+Affixing a decal by taping, clipping or tucking in is not considered permanently or properly displayed.

 Fees are subject to change.